johno/basscss-rails/README.md

-# Basscss
+# BASSCSS for Rails

-Include BASSCSS in your Rails apps through the assets pipeline.
+Include BASSCSS, the next-level CSS toolkit, in your Rails apps through the assets pipeline.

 Repackaged from <https://github.com/jxnblk/basscss> by Brent Jackson.